Leasing Office Designs That Improve Results

 Leasing office and lobby areas at multifamily properties have graduated from disconnected spaces with a plethora of walls to transitional areas with warmth and personality.
-The leasing offices of today are open and blend with clubhouse and common areas, which not only make prospective and current residents feel welcome but also foster the communal use of these spaces.
+The leasing offices of today are open and blend with clubhouse and common areas, which not only makes prospective and current residents feel welcome but also fosters the communal use of these spaces.

 Common-area design should address the needs of renters and potential residents.
 A well-designed and outfitted leasing area helps them connect with your property, and building that connection is what leads to residents who don’t want to leave.